Kief is the name commonly used to describe the harvested sticky, powder-like crystals found on marijuana flower that can produce a more intense high.

 Add kief into your morning coffee or tea

 The heat of your coffee or tea can activate the kief’s cannabinoids.
-Simply sprinkle kief into your mug and stir.
-Since the cannabinoids will be digested before reaching your bloodstream, taking kief this way offers delayed yet long-lasting and strong effects.
+To make kief coffee or tea, simply sprinkle kief powder into your mug and stir.
+Since the cannabinoids will be digested before reaching your bloodstream, taking kief this way offers delayed, yet longer lasting and stronger effects.